 Important cuts were made in the budget by DST, including the organisation of events.
-The following section describes the events as they were initially planned.
+The following part describes the events as they were initially planned.
 Their implementation henceforth depends on DST possibility to fund and organise these events.
-In addition, the 2020 Coronavirus pandemic has hindered LOTUS possibility to participate and/or organise physical events.
-In the latest case, physical events were either postponed or replaced by online meetings.

-Diverse project events (such as workshops, conferences, information sessions) are organised in India or EU in order to allow the partners to meet on a regular basis and to exchange with the target groups (Policy makers, networks, clusters and multipliers, scientific communities, end-users, local intermediaries and final users).
+Diverse project events (such as workshops, conferences, information sessions) are planned to be organised in India or EU in order to allow the partners to meet on a regular basis and to exchange with the target groups (Policy makers, networks, clusters and multipliers, scientific communities, end-users, local intermediaries and final users).

-These events are, wherever possible, organised in conjunction with a relevant external event (conference), in order to allow for synergies with the event participants.
-Events are organised by the project partners for communicating about the project developments towards specific / specialised stakeholders alongside major EU-Indian related events.
-Partners also present the LOTUS project, activities and outcomes in conferences they are attending throughout the duration of the project (e.g. EIP-Water Conferences, WssTP Conferences).
-Local co-creation workshops will involve notably endusers, local intermediaries and final users around the use cases developed throughout the project.
-These events ensure the adequacy between stakeholders' needs and LOTUS outcomes and provide useful insight on how to refine the exploitation plan taking the whole value chain into consideration.
+These events shall, wherever possible, be organised in conjunction with a relevant external event (conference), in order to allow for synergies with the event participants and content.
+Events will be organised by the project partners for communicating about the project developments towards specific / specialised stakeholders alongside major EU-Indian related events.
+Partners will also present LOTUS project, activities and outcomes in conferences they will be attending throughout the duration of the project (e.g. EIP-Water Conferences, WssTP Conferences).
+Local co-creation workshops will involve notably end-users, local intermediaries and final users around the use cases developed throughout the project.
+These events will ensure the adequacy between stakeholders' needs and LOTUS outcomes and provide with useful insight on how to refine the exploitation plan taking the whole value chain into consideration.